Schkullie/ChatBubbleOverlay/README.md

 (recommended settings: width=800 px, height=1000px)

 ## Troubleshooting ##
-1. Chat doesn't carry over to other scenes
+1. Chat doesn't carry over to other scenes</br>
--> Make sure "refresh browser when scene becomes active" is disabled in the browser source settings.
-Otherwise it will refresh the browser and your chat will be gone.
+Make sure "refresh browser when scene becomes active" is disabled in the browser source settings.
+Otherwise it will refresh the browser and your messages will be gone.

 ## Credits: ##
 This overlay is only possible thanks to [ComfyJS](https://github.com/instafluff/ComfyJS) made by [@Instafluff](https://github.com/instafluff) as well as [TMI.js](https://github.com/tmijs/tmi.js)